tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 009.md

 - The boat was very large, and from an unrecognizable faction or group.
 - The ship could have had 20 cannons on each side, which is larger than most military ships we've ever seen.
 - They found a pile of 80-100 bodies worth of bones stacked neatly.
+- We attack another pirate ship, this one seems like it's a Mamba band ship.
+- Frank is a god damn hero.